jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
-Before using check the settings array in top of lua and change what is necessary.
-If you use some other than `--osd-playing-msg=${playlist}` in mpv.conf it will override the playlist display when removing current file.
+Customize script in the settings array in top of the lua file.

 See demo of script in here: http://puu.sh/pwgzK/de7875be98.mp4

 ## Features